Real-time Outdoor Localization Using Radio Maps: A Deep Learning Approach: Introduction

 \subsection{Physical Simulations of Radio Maps and RadioUNet}

-A major drawback of fingerprinting is the difficulty in generating and updating the radio maps.
-Fingerprinting requires a labor intensive, time consuming and expensive site surveying to generate the radio maps, which needs to be repeated as the environment changes.
-Hence, numerous methods have been proposed to reduce the site surveying efforts (See e.g. \cite{winIps,onlineMapUpdate}).
+A major drawback of fingerprinting is the difficulty in generating and updating the radio signature database for the desired location.
+Fingerprinting requires a labor intensive, time consuming and expensive site surveying, which needs to be repeated as the environment changes.
+While this is possible for well-defined and somehow restricted indoor locations such as an airport hall, or a shopping mall, it is clearly difficult if not impossible to produce such data for an extended outdoor area such as a whole city.
+Furthermore, the outdoor propagation medium changes rapidly due to moving vehicles.
+Therefore, radio signatures such as baseband CSI (sensitive to small scale effects such as multipath propagation and phase rotations) are extremely fragile.

-A more feasible alternative for generating the radio map is using physical simulation methods such as ray-tracing \cite{RayTracing,RayTracingNew,WinPropFEKO}, thereby bypassing the extensive measurement campaigns.
-Based on an approximate model of the physical signal propagation phenomena, such simulations yield very accurate predictions, especially when accurate geometrical description of the urban environment is available.
+When dealing only with RSS, a more feasible alternative for generating the radio map is using physical simulation methods such as ray tracing \cite{RayTracing,RayTracingNew,WinPropFEKO}, thereby bypassing the extensive measurement campaigns.
+Based on an approximate model of the physical signal propagation phenomena, such simulations yield very accurate predictions, especially when an accurate geometrical description of the urban environment is available, see e.g. \cite{DPM,IRTMANET}.
 Many previous works proposed using simulated radio maps for localization, e.g. \cite{DMMIMO_ML,locRtEnt,deviceInd,MaherMalaney,propModel,peopleEffect,FPWinPropDL,wolfle2002enhanced,MLWinPropMultPath}.

 However, such simulations are computationally demanding and are thus not suitable for real time applications.
 Recently, an efficient deep learning-based method termed \emph{RadioUNet} \cite{RadioUNetTWC} (see Subsection \ref{RadioUNet}) was proposed by the authors of this paper.
 This algorithm enables the generation of high accuracy pathloss radio maps in much shorter time, and is thus adopted as an important building block of the current work.